-- The CRD capital buffers targeting systemically important banks and structural systemic risks are essential to increase the resilience of the banking sector.
-They reduce the losses to society arising from financial crises. - The O-SII buffer is capped at 2%.
+- The CRD IV capital buffers targeting systemically important banks and structural systemic risks are essential to increase the resilience of the banking sector.
+They reduce the losses to society arising from financial crises. - The O-SII buffer is capped at 2%, with an additional cap for subsidiaries.
 The O-SII buffer rate is expected to vary according to country-specific circumstances.
-However, some Member States consider this cap to be too tight and that it would not adequately cover losses in the event of a financial crisis.
-The SRB may be used as an alternative to increase the capital requirements applicable to systemic banks.
+However, some Member States consider the O-SII buffers restricted by these caps not to be sufficient to mitigate the risks posed by O-SIIs.
+In such cases, the use of the SRB instead of or to top-up the O-SII buffer, while not ideal, is possible under the CRD IV.
+In such cases, it would be appropriate to use the same methodology as for the O-SII buffer.
+Therefore no further guidance is given in this respect in the SRB section of this chapter.